Friday, 30 July 2010

 A friend forwarded me an article from yesterday’s Guardian’s G2 supplement about ‘Worishofers’ – the latest ‘ugly’ shoes to become fashionable.

-t not know the name but if you’ve ever been near that classic sort of shoe shop/ladies outfitters that would have catered for your nan you will recognise them.
+You might not know the name but if you’ve ever been near that classic sort of shoe shop/ladies outfitters that would have catered for your nan you will recognise them.
 There are a few little variations (sling-back/mule etc) but essentially they are an orthopaedic demi-wedge with a cork sole.

-cool young folk of Williamsburg, Brooklyn, have embraced them; Kirsten Dunst and Maggie Gyllenhaal have been photographed in them...and where they tread, us plebeians will no doubt at some point try to follow.
+Apparently the cool young folk of Williamsburg, Brooklyn, have embraced them; Kirsten Dunst and Maggie Gyllenhaal have been photographed in them...and where they tread, us plebeians will no doubt at some point try to follow.

 Though I hope that once again I have the strength to resist the march of the ugly shoe!
 I have never worn Uggs, or those fringed Moccasin knee high boots made popular by Kate Moss and I frankly turn the other cheek if I so much as pass a Croc shop!

-uardian article points out, the wearing of ugly shoes such as the Worishofer is a style statement; one that says you are “beautiful enough to subvert the ugliness of the footwear”.
+As the Guardian article points out, the wearing of ugly shoes such as the Worishofer is a style statement; one that says you are “beautiful enough to subvert the ugliness of the footwear”.
 To this I would add that ugly shoes and, in fact, ugly items of clothing in general, are not only the preserve of the beautiful, but also of the young and of the famous...or all three.
 For someone like me, an average looking woman, wearing ugly shoes is just that; an average woman in a bloody ugly pair of shoes!

-ut I generally try to make sure that what I’m putting on doesn’t actually take me a step backwards.
+I don’t think that every item of clothing or footwear has to be about how attractive you look, but I generally try to make sure that what I’m putting on doesn’t actually take me a step backwards.
 The last thing I would like fashion to do is take me from average to shit, all in one cork-soled shoe!

 Most of us (I mean anyone reading this!) generally try to use our clothes, our accessorises, our style, as something that enhances and improves us.
 Not that this means WAG style dressing, ultra-groomed, tanned, heeled, uber-handbagged.
 I like looking a little dishevelled, not always too put together, some clashing, unexpected items...generally trying not to look like you’ve walked out of a catalogue.
 But openly embracing really frikkin ugly clothing...nope.

-So I will be leaving the Worishofers to the lovely Dunsts and
+So I will be leaving the Worishofers to the lovely Dunsts and Gyllenhaals of this world...and will instead be wearing these.

-These retro Clarks sandals that are just the right side of ortho! (and c
+These retro Clarks sandals that are just the right side of ortho! (and currently being worn by Grazia’s fashion editor on her holiday).

 They would look very cute worn with a very bright, neon polish – such as one from this Nails Inc collection (Kings of Neon!)